 Sri: A type of harm-causing demon (gdon ‘dre).
-In the ‘History of the Small Sri of the Kilaya (i.e. ritual dagger) the father and mother bdud are described as the thirteen sri: the disaster/calamity (phung) sri kings, the calamity sri ministers, the yogic vow-breaking sri, the enemy/warrior sri, the sri of losses (god), the sri of the (sensory?) gates or doors, the small/inferior sri, the charnel ground sri, the losses sri of Helambu (gyol mo in Nepal), the hostile sri, and the sri of evil omens and magic.
+In the ‘History of the Small Sri of the Kilaya (i.e. ritual dagger) the father and mother bdud are described as the thirteen sri: the body sri (phung) king sri, the minister sri, the vow-breaker sri, the enemy/warrior sri, sri of losses (god), the sri of the (sensory?) gates or doors, the child sri, the charnel ground sri, the losses sri of Helambu (gyol mo in Nepal), the hostility sri, and the sri of evil omens and magic.

 Ro langs (lit. ‘raised corpses’): After a person dies, some other gdon spirit enters their body and it rises again.
 Symptoms of being gripped by this gdon are said to be that one likes to sleep a lot, that one adorns oneself, and that one’s body shakes.

 Bse rag: This is a specific kind of ‘byung po that eats the essence of foodstuffs and wealth.